rquadri/castle/gg.md

 then sub-features for 190-some countries in the world.
 So it might become a very wide and a very deep tree, very fast.
-Finally, we have a very unbalanced dataset, with many more legitimate user actions than illigitimate user actions, and this can be a significant problem while training tree-based methods.
+Finally, we have a very unbalanced dataset, with many more legitimate user actions than illegitimate user actions, and this can be a significant problem while training tree-based methods.
 And you'll start to wonder if a tree is the natural method for Castle to pursue!.